 Nodes using hot folders regularly make these successful, zero-byte transfer sessions, and Console logs each one in its database.
 One workaround is to use Aspera Watch Folders instead of hot folders.
 Watch Folders only attempts to transfer a file when there is a change between the source and destination.
-For requirements and information on Watch Folders, see "Creating a Push Watch Folder" on page 63.
+For requirements and information on Watch Folders, see Creating a Watch Folder in Console on page 70.